umarfarooq360/TravelingSalesmanProblem/README.md

  (e.g. 0.5)
 - Muatation Probability : The probability that an individual mutates (usually low e.g. 0.01).

-- percent Retained : The percentage of the best population retained for the next generation.
-Allows us to not lose our best solution.
+- Percent Retained : The percentage of the best population retained for the next generation (e.g. 0.2).
+Allows us to not lose our best solutions.